tSQLt-org/tSQLt/docs/user-guide/assertions/assertemptytable.md

 ## Overview

-AssertEmptyTable passes when a table is empty, fails otherwise.
+AssertEmptyTable succeeds when a table is empty, fails otherwise.
 The failure message displays all rows that are found.

 ## Examples